Trachelospermum jasminoides

 Trachelospermum jasminoides is a species of flowering plant in the family Apocynaceae, native to eastern and southeastern Asia (Japan, Korea, southern China and Vietnam).
-Common names include Confederate jasmine, southern jasmine, star jasmine, Confederate jessamine, and Chinese star jasmine.
+Common names include Confederate jasmine, star jasmine, Confederate jessamine, and Chinese star jessamine.

 This plant, and the variegated cultivar 'Variegatum', have gained the Royal Horticultural Society's Award of Garden Merit.

 Description

 Trachelospermum jasminoides is an evergreen woody liana growing to 10 ft high.
 When they meet a wet surface, they emit aerial weed roots, otherwise they surround the support (they are twining).
 If cut, like most Apocynaceae, they exude a white latex, resembling sticky milk.
 Young twigs, initially pubescent, become glabrous with age.
 The leaves are opposite, oval to lanceolate, 2–10 cm long and 1–4.5 cm broad, with an entire margin and an acuminate apex.
 Dark green in summer, the leaves turn bronze in winter.